 Parklands Primary School

-Music contributes to a broad and balanced arts provision for all pupils and is taught as part of the National Curriculum.
-It will outline the purpose, nature and management of how music is taught in our school and will inform new teachers of expectations.
+History is a foundation subject in the National Curriculum.
+This policy will form the basis upon which we map out the statutory requirements for history at Key Stage 1 and 2.
+Outcomes and aims have been used from the 2014 National Curriculum.
+It will outline the purpose, nature and management of how history is taught and learned in our school and will inform new teachers of expectations.

 Teaching and Learning